microsoft/microcode/docs/develop.md

 ### Strings

+The editor will automatically switch to the user language is supported or use the `?lang=<isocode>` to force.
-The localization files should be in sub-folder of `locales` using the language iso code, eg `locales/fr-fr`.
+The localization files should be in sub-folder of `locales` using the language iso code, eg `locales/fr/tooltips.json`.

 -   [ ] `locales/tooltips.json` contains the tooltips displayed on the micro:bit screen

-Make sure to run script to refresh ts files
+Make sure to run script to refresh ts files if you modify `locales/tooltips.json`.

 ```bash
 node scripts/locs.js